SimiaCryptus/qqn-optimizer/papers/intro/paper_rendered.md

 begins with the gradient direction and curves toward the quasi-Newton direction.

 4.2     Algorithm Derivation
 We formulate the direction combination problem as a geometric interpolation.
-Consider a parametric curve d : [0, 1] → Rn that must satisfy three boundary conditions:
+The key insight is to think of optimization directions as velocities rather than destinations.
+Consider a parametric curve d : [0, 1] → Rn that traces a path from the current point.
+We impose three natural boundary conditions:

   1. Initial Position: d(0) = 0 (the curve starts at the current point)
   2. Initial Tangent: d′ (0) = −∇f (xk ) (the curve begins tangent to the negative gradient, ensuring descent)
-  3. Terminal Position: d(1) = dLBFGS (the curve ends at the L-BFGS direction)
+  3. Terminal Position: d(1) = dLBFGS (the curve ends at the L-BFGS direction) The second condition is crucial: by ensuring the path starts tangent to the negative gradient, we guarantee that moving along the path initially decreases the objective function, regardless of where the path eventually leads.
+     This provides robustness against poor quasi-Newton directions.

    Following Occam’s razor, we seek the lowest-degree polynomial satisfying these constraints.
 A quadratic polynomial d(t) = at2 + bt + c provides the minimal solution.